blab/ncov-variant-rt/README.md

 Here we fit a multinomial logistic regression on SARS-CoV-2 variant frequency growth (estimated from the GISAID metadata) and perfoming initial exploratory analysis and visualizing the competition among the lineages within divisions in the US.

+Example: Tidying the dataset

+1. Navigate in R the code found below to perform the multinomial logistic regression and merge the desired dataset

+> Rt_MLR_dataset_tidy.Rmd

+2. Output tidy dataset with the multinomial logistic regression as

+> write.csv(final_mod, "Rt_MLR_cdc&GISAID2.csv")

+-